Bill Text: CA AB1135 | 2023-2024 | Regular Session | Introduced

-Bill Title: State government: toll-free telephone lease lines.
+Bill Title: State agencies: toll-free and non-toll-free telephone lines: Department of Technology.

 Spectrum: Partisan Bill (Democrat 1-0)